Abdisalamm/Somstem/README.md

 ## Dataset
-The dataset folder contians our benchmark dataset namely 'corpus.txt' this dataset maybe used for further investigations:
+The dataset folder contians our benchmark dataset namely 'corpus.txt' this dataset maybe used for further investigations.
+Soon we will add the link to the other datasets, dictionaries etc.

 ## Evaluation
 To evaluate our current stemmer's performance import basic libraries and follow these steps: